Beguiled-by-Guillotining/Beguiled-by-Guillotining/README.md

 # Beguiled by Guillotining
 Source code for the album Beguiled by Guillotining.
 To run any songs, use [Sonic Pi](https://sonic-pi.net/).
+You can find a recorded version of this album [here](https://beguiledbyguillotining.bandcamp.com/album/beguiled-by-guillotining).

 Songs:
 01. Beguiled: